RaahelBa1g/breakthebeat/buglog.md

 ##### Fix
 ```
 ![](https://github.com/librosa/librosa/issues/390#issuecomment-359517517)
-Hi everyone, i had struggling the this error for long time but I've figured out what was the problem.
-Essentially you have to make sure that the ffmpeg library is available to python by publishing its location in the environment variables.
+Hi everyone!
+I had struggled with this error for long time and I've figured out what was the problem is.
+Essentially, you have to make sure that the ffmpeg library is available to python by publishing its location in the environment variables.
 To be sure its fine, open a new shell / cmd line window and type ffmpeg -version to see its details.
 If the result is seen as the installed version you can now run python to execute librosa calls.
 Hope it helps.
 ```